eliabntt/animated_human_SMPL_to_USD/README.md

 Few lines below you find `res = processor.process_sample(sample, frame, smpl_body_list)`.

+### Some notes
+The exported USDs will have 24 fps as default.
+We did not investigate this much.
+You can change this by using the usd converter to text and change the 4th line to 30 fps.
+This value will influence how the mesh will be loaded into the simulation by the scripts used in GRADE.
+In our work we did NOT change this value.

 __________
 ### CITATION
 If you find this work useful please cite our work as